Easy energy saving tips

 - considering how much light is needed to sufficiently light an area and using the lowest wattage globe you can

-Cooking appliances can account for around 5% of energy used in a home.
+Cooking appliances can account for around 5% of the energy used in a home.
 To save energy, try:

 - using smaller kitchen appliances rather than larger ones where possible, eg a toaster oven instead of the grill, the microwave instead of the oven